TomBruns/HFSchedulerService/README.md

 | [Swashbuckle.AspNetCore](https://www.nuget.org/packages/Swashbuckle.AspNetCore/) | Swagger tools for documenting APIs built on ASP.NET Core |
 | [Serilog](https://serilog.net/) | Structured logging |

+> **Note**: This POC used Hangfire's InMemory Storage option.
+In real-world scenarios this should be replaced with a persistent datastore (ex.
+MSSQL Server)

 ---
 ## Solution Structure